Windows 10 KB4532695 Update- A fix or a problem?

 Windows reinstallation or BSOD, be cautious of your data:

-Amongst the various issues, the majority of the users have reported that they have been stuck as Blue Screen of Death.
-This BSOD usually occurs when the operating system is not compatible with the drivers of the computer.
-In such cases, you will not be able to log in and access the data from the computer resulting in a system crash.
+Amongst the various issues, most users have reported that they have been stuck as Blue Screen of Death.
+This BSOD usually occurs when the operating system is incompatible with the computer's drivers.
+In such cases, you cannot log in and access the data from the computer, resulting in a system crash.

-Secondly reinstalling the Windows might enable you to rest the computer, but there is no guarantee that the data in the computer exists as you might accidentally format the wrong partition.
-Using a data recovery software is the only way to access the data after formatting the computer or the drive.
+Secondly, reinstalling Windows might enable you to rest the computer.
+Still, there is no guarantee that the data in the computer exists as you might accidentally format the wrong partition.
+File recovery software is the only way to access the data after formatting the computer or the drive.

-Sometimes it is harder for you to retrieve the data from the drive even as you connect the drive to a different computer.
+Sometimes, it is harder to retrieve the data from the drive, even if you connect it to a different computer.
 This is because there are chances that the hard drive might be corrupted due to the previously mentioned driver problems.
-In such cases, you would have to use a professional data recovery software to get back the data from your computer
+In such cases, you would have to use professional data recovery software to get back the data from your computer.

 Conclusion

-Windows KB4532695 update has posed a few issues after the installation as mentioned above.
-If you have been in such a situation, going back to the previous update or reinstalling the Windows will help you fix the issue.
-In case, you have not yet installed the update or unable to install them, do wait until Microsoft provides a hotfix to solve the problem.
+As mentioned above, the Windows KB4532695 update has posed a few issues after the installation.
+If you have been in such a situation, returning to the previous update or reinstalling Windows will help you fix the issue.
+If you have not yet installed or cannot install the update, do wait until Microsoft provides a hotfix to solve the problem.